 Though our relationship was solid, Hubs came along to a couple of those sessions to support me and wound up actively participating.

-What we learned during these early counseling sessions shaped the way we have resolved conflicts in our relationship ever since.
+What we learned during these counseling sessions early in marriage shaped the way we have resolved conflicts in our relationship ever since.
 With a third party evaluating the way each of us handles difficulties, stress or even just frustrating experiences, we each learned about ourselves and about each other.

-Counseling Will Help You Identify Your Relationship’s Strengths & Weaknesses
+Counseling Early in Marriage Will Help You Identify Your Relationship’s Strengths & Weaknesses

 Once he started coming along, my counselor got to know Hubs, too.
 So, she was able to put together some pieces of the puzzle that is our relationship.